 * * Order the CD here: Christmas in Harvard Square • Saint Paul’s Choir School | Harvard Square You can also view the track list and listen to samples.
 It is also available on iTunes and Amazon.

 ECENT NATIONAL TELEVISED APPEARANCES include a Christmas Special on PBS as well as a segment on “Fox and Friends.”
 During this segment, Music Director John Robinson was asked about the boys’ typical day and rehearsal time.
 While discussing their extensive rehearsal in addition to demanding academics, Robinson quite notably points out that “…the highlight of our day is always singing the mass that happens at 12:10 in the beautiful acoustics of St. Paul’s Church.”
-You can watch the entire segment here:
+To watch the entire segment click here:

-* * Here is a detailed review of “Christmas in Harvard Square” by Michael Olbash on One Peter Five.
+Watch the latest video at video.foxnews.com * * Here is a detailed review of “Christmas in Harvard Square” by Michael Olbash on One Peter Five.
 Of the many details Mr. Olbash discusses, one comment stands out as it reflects this music the context of faith:

 Many choral ensembles include Gregorian chant in concert programs and recording projects as novelty items which tend to sound like precious, fragile museum pieces.
 In contrast, the two Gregorian introits on this recording — Dominus Dixit and Puer Natus Est — were lively and expressive, the kind of chant singing which can only be achieved when the Gregorian plainsong is part of the living, daily prayer life of a choral ensemble. (emphasis added)